DannyMcwaves/react-starter/README.md

 ## Can I Use Decorators?

 Many popular libraries use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
-Create React App doesn’t support decorator syntax at the moment because:
+Create React App doesn't support decorator syntax at the moment because:

 * It is an experimental proposal and is subject to change.
 * The current specification version is not officially supported by Babel.
 * If the specification changes, we won’t be able to write a codemod because we don’t use them internally at Facebook.
+* you can use decorators/interfaces with typescript. you can read more on typescript at [typescript](https://typescriptlang.org)

 However in many cases you can rewrite decorator-based code without decorators just as fine.<br>
 Please refer to these two threads for reference: